eiffel-community/eiffel-remrem-generate/wiki/markdown/usage/lenientvalidation.md

 ## Lenient Validation
 The Lenient validation introduced in REMReM Generate since the version 2.1.0

-Using the lenient validation user continue the Eiffel generate with non-fatal fields in the message.
+Using the lenient validation user can continue the Eiffel message generate with non-fatal error fields in the message.

 This validation flexibility applies to only Eiffel's message optional fields. see [Eiffel REMReM semantics](https://github.com/eiffel-community/eiffel/tree/master/schemas) for more about mandatory and optional fields.

-The Lenient validation will perform the only mandatory field validation and non-mandatory validation failures will place in Eiffel message as a new property(remremGenerateFailures)
+The Lenient validation will perform the only mandatory and type field validation and other validation failures will place in Eiffel message as a new property(remremGenerateFailures)

+#### Other Validations are:
+- pattern validations
+- enum
+- format

-The lenientValidation is an optional parameter to CLI and service and possible inputs are true and false.
-The default lenientValidation is false.
+The ignoreOptionalFieldValidationErrors is an optional parameter to CLI and service and possible inputs are true and false.
+The default ignoreOptionalFieldValidationErrors is false.

+The REMReM Generate CLI the ignoreOptionalFieldValidationErrors option user can pass through command line option -iov (true/false)

+The REMreM Generate service ignoreOptionalFieldValidationErrors is set through configuration file.

-#### Example 1: lenientValidation = true and Input invalid optional field (links.type.COMPOSITION)
+#### Example 1: ignoreOptionalFieldValidationErrors = true and Input invalid optional field (links.type.COMPOSITION)
 ```
 {
    "msgParams":{